Mar-Issah/React-coding-challange/README.md

 ## Deploy on Vercel

-Deployed code can be found on
+Deployed code can be found on [TechGuilds Coding Challenge](https://techguilds-coding-challange-beta.vercel.app/)